Last Updated: Sep 27, 2013

 GOV DOC LC 30.27:G 28

 Genealogies Cataloged by the Library of Congress since 1986

-(a print resource located in our Government Documents collection).
+(This is a print resource in our Government Documents collection).

 Where should I start?

-The following resources can help you get started with your genealogical research.
+These resources can help you start your genealogical research.
 Be sure to ask their staff for help.